 Oh, okay.

-And then you know, through no fault of your own, you were led astray.
+And then, you know, through no fault of your own, you were led astray.

-Yeah, no fault of your parents either, right?
+No fault or your parents either, right?

-Because the same thing happened to them, so you can only revert, go back to your natural state.
+So you can only revert, go back to your natural state.

-But I have a hunch the Schofield Bible was also a creation of the British imperialists to gen up and create this entity of Christian Zionists that somehow Jesus would be okay with the with the murder of Palestinians in Gaza because it'll lead to the return of the Messiah.
+And at the same time, I think, I've not looked into this, right, but I have a hunch the Schofield Bible was also a creation of the British imperialists to gen up and create this entity of Christian Zionists that somehow Jesus would be okay with the murder of Palestinians in Gaza because it will lead to the return of the Messiah.

 To me, Jesus wasn't about that at all.

-Okay, we're gonna put this festering sore of Zionists in the middle that we're gonna support so that we can keep the other groups fighting amongst themselves and with them so they don't unite against us, and in the midst of that chaos, we can extract gas and oil.
+Okay, we're going to put this festering soar of Zionists in the middle that we're going to support so that we can keep the other groups fighting amongst themselves and with them so they don't unite against us.

 What I find that it doesn't engage with is the supernatural level of all this.

-Do you ever follow Matt Aret?
+Do you have ever follow Matt Aret?

 I'm not sure.

-But he's he's he's connected to the LaRouche organization, I think.
+He's connected to the LaRouche organization, I think.

-Um yeah, well, okay.
+And yeah, well, okay.

 And I've had Richard Poe on my channel talking about how the British invented communism.

-How the British Invented Something and Blamed It on the Jews or something.
+How the British invented something and blamed it on the Jews or something.

-Yes, yeah, how the British invented communism and blamed it on the Jews.
+And blamed it on the Jews.

 Great title.

-I I think that um what do you believe in supernatural forces or not?
+Well, do you believe in supernatural forces or not?

 I do, James.